huggingface/blog/how-to-deploy-a-pipeline-to-google-clouds.md

-# How to deploy a pipeline to Google Cloud?
+# My Journey to a serverless transformers pipeline on the Google Cloud

 This article will talk about my journey to deploy a Transformers pipeline (sentiment-analysis) to Google Cloud.
 We will start with a quick introduction then directly move to the technical part of the deployment.
 After that we'll cover the implementation and concludes on what has been achieved.